At Your Side During An ERISA Appeal

 Even if the administrative appeal goes against you, however, it is still possible to challenge your claim denial before a federal judge.
 As an experienced ERISA lawyer, Robert F. Keehn also has the strong litigation skills required to assert your rights in this way.
 He revolves his strategy around your most personal concerns.

 Our firm is very familiar with the steps that need to be taken to pursue a successful appeal under ERISA.
 To make your claim, we will not only review what is in your file.
 We will make sure that any additional documentation – such as medical evidence of disability – is added to it.

 This additional documentation will also be very important if we have to take your case to a federal judge.
 Under ERISA’s procedural rules, the judge usually makes his or her decision based only on evidence in your file at the time the appeal was denied.

-Because we are experienced in these cases, we know the types of tactics to expect from insurance companies.
+Because we have often handled these cases, we know the types of tactics to expect from insurance companies.
 For example, insurers tend to be hostile to claims such as depression or anxiety disorder.
 In those cases, we can counter with strong documentation of disability from doctors, vocational rehabilitation therapists and other professionals.

-Our founding attorney, Robert F. Keehn, has more than 25 years of experience handling insurance and employment law cases.
+Our founding attorney, Robert F. Keehn, has more than 30 years of experience handling insurance and employment law cases.
 We invite you to talk with him in a free initial consultation.
 Call 424-777-3964 or fill out our simple intake form.
 From our office in Los Angeles, we serve clients across California.